The best way to find out if a university is right for you is to see for yourself.

 6. What happens after an open day?

-Things shouldn’t end as soon as you leave campus.
+Your open day experience shouldn’t end when you leave campus.
 Take time to reflect on the day.
-Can you picture yourself living there?
+Can you picture yourself studying there?
 How did being on campus make you feel?
 Talk about the day with your friends and family.
-Read back through your notes and weigh up any pros and cons about studying there – this will be useful when deciding which universities to apply to, or whether there is anything else you want to find out about.
-If there’s something you forgot to ask on the day you can always get in touch with the university.
-You may even want to sign up for another open day for a second look before you apply.
+Read back through your notes.
+Or write a list of pros and cons.
+This will be useful when deciding which universities to apply for.
+If there’s something you forgot to ask on the day, we’re here to help.
+You may even want to sign up for another open day to get a second look before you apply.

 Open days are a fantastic opportunity to help you plan your future.
-To help you imagine what the next three to four years of your life will look like.
-Not just where you will live and study.
-But the place where you will grow.
+To help you to imagine what you can achieve.
+It’s not just where you’ll live and study.
+But it’s the place where you’ll grow.
 So, get ready to find out what university life is all about.
-And if you haven’t booked your place already, check out our open day dates for 2022.

 June 7, 2022